NervanaSystems/ngraph/doc/sphinx/source/project/introduction.rst

    :width: 555px
    :alt:

 PlaidML was designed to address the expoential growth of kernel needs.
 It takes two inputs: operation defined by the user and machine description of the targetted hardware.
 It utilizes a Domain Specific Language (DSL) called Tile which allows developers to express how an operation should calculate tensors in a intutitive mathematical form.
-PlaidML takes user defined tile code along with targed machine description such as threads, max memory input, etc to automatically apply low level optimizations.
+PlaidML takes user defined Tile code along with targed machine description such as threads, max memory input, etc to automatically apply low level optimizations.
 This automated optimization does not require kernel libraries to be written and lifts heavy burden for kernel developers.
 It also provides flexibility to support newer deep learning models in absence of hand optimized kernels for the new operations.

 Our solution: nGraph & PlaidML
 ===============================